Enrollment and Placement

 ** The instructors will be adapting and augmenting the curriculum as they see best for the learning objectives of the course.
 Some vocabulary has been modified and the textbook readings adapted.
 Students should know that we will not be completing every exercise and reading available in the book in class.
 Additional materials provided by the instructor may include worksheets, games, and spoken Latin activities.
 As such, students should be prepared to regularly print PDF files supplied by their teacher well in advance of the class in which they will be used.

-Danae McGregor Edsall holds a BA in classical liberal arts with an emphasis in literature and Latin from Patrick Henry College in Purcellville, Virginia.
-Danae’s own background in public, home, and private school traditions has provided her with a unique perspective on the intricacies of each system.
-She has taught in a variety of education models, including private, homeschool co-op, classical, and subject-specific tutoring.
+Danae McGregor Edsallholds a B.A. in Classical Liberal Arts with an emphasis in Literature and Latin from Patrick Henry College in Purcellville, VA.
+Danae’s own background in the public, home, and private school traditions has provided her with a unique perspective on the intricacies of each system.
+She has taught in a variety of education models, including private, homeschool co-op, collaborative, classical, and subject-specific tutoring.
 Her teaching experience spans nearly all levels of education from primary to secondary school.
-Danae finds her deepest joy in teaching the humanities, including English, composition, logic, literature, history, poetry, and Latin.
-Most recently, she taught Latin for 5 years and served one year as the foreign language department chair at a private school in northern Virginia, where she oversaw the administration of the Spanish, French, and Latin programs for the school.
+Danae finds her deepest joy in teaching the Humanities, including English, Composition, Logic, Literature, History, Poetry, and most especially, Latin.
+Most recently, she taught Latin for five years and served one year as the Foreign Language Department Chair at a private school in northern Virginia, where she oversaw the administration of the Spanish, French, and Latin programs for the school.
 Danae believes that language plays a beautiful and powerful role in the pursuit of the true, the good, and the beautiful.
 Whether through reading well-known stories or writing a complex epigram, she is convinced that the study of language offers something for everyone to learn.
-In fact, it was the learning, studying and ultimately, teaching of Latin that solidified Danae’s desire to educate: docendo, discitur (by teaching, one learns).

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.